HISMalawi/EMC-Releases/README.md

     `npm install`

-    There is a know issue that happens sometimes due to conflicting dependencies when installing dependencies with npm using node 16+.
+    There is a known issue that happens sometimes due to conflicting dependencies when installing dependencies with npm using node 16+.
 The following is the error code that is associated with the issue

     ```
     npm ERR! code ERESOLVE